DIYbiosphere/sphere/_networks/SyntechBio/SyntechBio.md

   -
 ---

-# Write here in Markdown
+# about
+Their vision is to improve access to biohacking and synthetic biology in the regions that most need it.